flatcar-archive/flatcar-docs/os/network-config-with-networkd.md

 # Network configuration with networkd

-Container Linux machines are preconfigured with [networking customized](notes-for-distributors.md) for each platform.
+Flatcar Linux machines are preconfigured with [networking customized](notes-for-distributors.md) for each platform.
 You can write your own networkd units to replace or override the units created for each platform.
 This article covers a subset of networkd functionality.
 You can view the [full docs here](http://www.freedesktop.org/software/systemd/man/systemd-networkd.service.html).

-Drop a networkd unit in `/etc/systemd/network/` or inject a unit on boot via a Container Linux Config.
+Drop a networkd unit in `/etc/systemd/network/` or inject a unit on boot via a Flatcar Linux Config.
 Files placed manually on the filesystem will need to reload networkd afterwards with `sudo systemctl restart systemd-networkd`.
-Network units injected via a Container Linux Config will be written to the system before networkd is started, so there are no work-arounds needed.
+Network units injected via a Flatcar Linux Config will be written to the system before networkd is started, so there are no work-arounds needed.

 Let's take a look at two common situations: using a static IP and turning off DHCP.